UniqueUpToPermutation/Morpheus/Readme.md

 # Morpheus Graphics Engine

+**NOTE: The Engine is currently undergoing an overhaul.
+While I'm working on the overhaul, the details below may be inaccurate.**

 Morpheus is a realtime graphics engine built ontop of the low-level [DiligentEngine](https://github.com/DiligentGraphics/DiligentEngine) graphics API.
 Morpheus comes with a physically based renderer with spherical harmonics based irradiance.
 Morpheus is currently under development and is intended mostly as an educational hobby project.

 ![Gun1](images/gun1.png)